VCCRI/atlantool/README.md

 * Indexing records in large BAM files by their QNAME (run once)
 * Efficiently retrieving records by their QNAME (use index many times)

+When there are multiple records having the same QNAME, such as for read pairs and supplementary alignments, this tool retrieves all records having the requested QNAME.

 ## Usage

 The tool can be accessed as JAR file (`java -jar atlantool.jar`) or as a